exitflynn/blog/content/posts/march-end.md

 Also yeah, GSoC time chal rha hai.
 Have to write my proposal.
 Can't seem to haha :skull:.
 Also T2 ke liye bhi padhna chahiye.

-I'm also obsessed about this girl as of late.
-And the situation's super awkward, like cringey how weird and awkward it is.
-I can't decide how to think about this.
-Though it's mostly the more straightforward path to remove myself from a situation as messed up and weird as this, I can't because maybe, this girl might like me!
-And I don't know how much I can bank on that.
-I suppose I could let it go but I also feel like I can't afford to miss out on her.

 ALSO I'M KINDA TRIPPING BALLS ABOUT PHILOSOPHY AND SHIT TOO.

 Jean-Paul Sartre, Camus, Kant, Nietzsche, Dostoevsky.